Arching Oaks Japanese Arts and Culture Center: Operations

 Arching Oaks Japanese Arts and Culture Center is registered as a 501(c)(3) non-profit organization.
 The center is located approximately 40 miles northwest of Orlando.
 Its facilities include the Florida Budokan, a complex of two traditional dōjō for martial arts practice.
 One structure is a dedicated kyūdōjō with a 28-meter archery range and is the only traditional kyūdō range in the state of Florida.
 The main dōjō is used for karate and swordsmanship training.
 The campus also contains a traditional tatami room used for chanoyu (tea ceremonies) and Kodo (incense ceremonies).

 In addition to martial arts facilities, the property has an art studio and pottery workshop for instruction in Japanese ceramics and ink painting.
 The grounds feature walking trails, a koi pond, and gardens used for activities such as shinrin-yoku (forest bathing).
 In 2024, the center received a grant to fund accessibility improvements on the property.

 Programs

 Arching Oaks provides instruction in Budō (martial arts) and bunka (cultural arts).
 Martial arts classes include Shotokan karate, Kyūdō (Japanese archery), and Iaidō (traditional swordsmanship).
 Cultural arts programs include classes and workshops in Origami, shodō (calligraphy), Ikebana (flower arranging), Bonsai, seihōn (bookbinding), Shibori dyeing, and Nerikomi pottery.
 The center also offers meditation sessions and guided shinrin-yoku walks on the property.

-The center holds an annual Japanese cultural festival, Shugyō Matsuri, which features demonstrations of martial arts and other cultural activities.
-Arching Oaks also conducts outreach through collaborations with local schools, libraries, and community centers.
+The center’s annual Shugyō Matsuri, originally developed as a local celebration of Japanese martial arts, traditional arts, and cultural education, grew into the inaugural Japan Festival Eustis in 2026.
+Held in partnership with the City of Eustis, the festival expanded the center’s cultural outreach into a larger community event and drew more than 8,000 attendees.
+The event featured martial arts demonstrations, traditional Japanese arts, performances, family activities, and public cultural programming.
+Arching Oaks also conducts year-round outreach through collaborations with local schools, libraries, and community centers.